sourcehut-mirrors/chawan/doc/architecture.md

 * css: styling-related code; CSS parsing and cascading.
 * html: DOM building, DOM functions, the DOM itself, forms, etc. Note that it does not include the [HTML parser](https://git.sr.ht/~bptato/chame) itself.
-* img: image-related code.
-Mostly useless because we can't draw images to the screen yet.
-(One day...)
 * io: code for IPC, interaction with the file system, etc.
 * js: modules mainly for use by JS code.
 * layout: the layout engine and its renderer.